SallaApp/twilight-vscode-extension/README.md

 # Overview

+Twilight JS Web Components are a collection of high-level building blocks and reusable web components that can be built together to swiftly develop the UI for custom Salla Themes, governed by clear guidelines.

 Twilight VSCode extension enhances the development experience by providing a set of featuers for the Twilight JS Web Components, such as autocomplete, code snippets and intellisense, when working in Visual Studio Code.

 <img src="https://i.ibb.co/PYnXczP/Clean-Shot-2022-05-17-at-08-57-11.gif" data-canonical-src="https://i.ibb.co/PYnXczP/Clean-Shot-2022-05-17-at-08-57-11.gif" width="800px" height="100%" />